homiedopie/beberlei.de/drafts/doctrine_repositories.rst

   like nitpicking, however it leads to bloated client code doing the query builder work over and over again.
 For example the ``->getQuery()->getSingleResult(AbstractQuery::HYDRATE_ARRAY)`` call.

-  Generally introducing a new object such as a repository should pass the "`Composite is simpler than the sum of its parts <http://www.growing-object-oriented-software.com/toc.html>`_" rule.

 - Different parts of the QueryBuilder filtering cannot be composed together, because of the way the API is created.
 Assume we have the